redis-developer/redisbloom-moby-dick/README.md

 }
 ```

-TODO explain getting the stats...
+TODO how we load these into the data structures.

+Finally, let's check out some statistics about each of the data structures...

 ```javascript
 console.log(`There are ${await client.sCard(REDIS_SET_KEY)} distinct words in the Redis Set.`);